Wasafiri: History

 Wasafiri magazine was established in 1984 by Susheila Nasta, who served as its editor-in-chief for 35 years.
 The magazine was originally developed to extend the activities of the Association for the Teaching of Caribbean, African, Asian and Associated Literatures (ATCAL), which was inaugurated in 1979.
 ATCAL campaigned for greater diversification of the "English literature" traditionally taught in UK schools at that time, and sought to get writers such as Derek Walcott, Jean Rhys and V. S. Naipaul included on the A-level syllabus.
 Once that process was under way, Wasafiri was created, becoming "a literary space for people to talk to each other" and opening up literary studies to a wider body of literature in English beyond the established canon.

-The magazine contributed towards writers such as Vikram Seth, Abdulrazak Gurnah, and Buchi Emecheta becoming established.
+The magazine contributed towards writers such as Abdulrazak Gurnah, Buchi Emecheta and Vikram Seth becoming established.
 As noted by a reviewer of the 20th-anniversary issue, "Writing Across Worlds": "Since its foundation...the literary magazine Wasafiri has focused on the idea of the writer as someone who transports the imagination beyond the maps of narrowly defined borders, and has promoted a range of new and established voices as well as signposting new waves in contemporary literature worldwide."
-On its 25th anniversary Wasafiri was described by BBC Radio 4's Woman's Hour as having "provided a platform for hundreds of writers struggling to be heard at the outset of their writing careers, many of whom have since gone on to become world-renowned, award winners."
+On its 25th anniversary, Wasafiri was described by BBC Radio 4's Woman's Hour as having "provided a platform for hundreds of writers struggling to be heard at the outset of their writing careers, many of whom have since gone on to become world-renowned, award winners."

-The magazine frequently produces themed editions — for example, the Summer 2008 Indian edition, about which Neha Kirpal wrote: "The magazine critiques the work of various authors in a very in-depth manner, complete with detailed notes and useful references.
+The magazine frequently produces themed editions — for example, the Summer 2008 Indian edition, about which Neha Kirpal, an Indian social entrepreneur, wrote: "The magazine critiques the work of various authors in a very in-depth manner, complete with detailed notes and useful references.
 It contains certainly not light-hearted writing; on the contrary, intense – almost equivalent to writing a research paper or academic essay.
 Wasafiri can safely serve as constructive material for any literature enthusiast or even as a ready reckoner for the budding writer.
 A collection that can be savoured by every book lover, Wasafiri is vital for all literature students, teachers, writers, critics, authors and poets and simply anyone who enjoys fiction."
-Special editions have had a range of notable guest editors over the years, such as Bernardine Evaristo, for the 2009 issue "Black Britain: Beyond Definition", and Billy Kahora and Zoe Norridge for the 2020 issue on "Human Rights Cultures".
+Over the years, special editions have had a range of notable guest editors, such as Bernardine Evaristo for the 2009 issue "Black Britain: Beyond Definition", and Billy Kahora and Zoe Norridge for the 2020 issue on "Human Rights Cultures".

-Many of the short stories published in the magazine have gone on to win literary prizes such as the Caine Prize for African Writing.
+Many of the short stories published in the magazine have gone on to win literary prizes, including the Caine Prize for African Writing.

-The current editor and publishing director of Wasafiri, as of 2019, is Malachi McIntosh.
+Founding editor Susheila Nasta was followed after 35 years in the role by Malachi McIntosh and then Emily Mercer, and the current editor and publishing director of Wasafiri, as of 2024, is Sana Goyal.